 I emerged several hours later and as I walked back to the Metro station I asked in a cafe where the Memorial de la Shoah was located.
-It was not far from where I had been.
-Oh well, tomorrow I shall go back and see it.

 Meanwhile, back at the school, Virginia was learning, in French, about the terrible atrocity in which thirty-two students at the university were killed and even more were injured.
 It certainly gave a range of unusual words for the students' vocabularies.